 Question #4: Do you have a groundskeeper?

-Landscaping that includes a lot of softscaping is beautiful - but it involves a lot of work!
+Landscaping that includes a lot of softscaping is beautiful, but it involves a lot of work!
 If you don’t have time for mulching, trimming, weeding, fertilizing, and more, your best bet may be to incorporate more hardscapes, since they require basically zero maintenance.

 Question #5: What is your preferred style?

 Hardscapes like driveways and walks generally give a sense of structure to a plot of land.
 They are geometric, easily organized, and less natural and wild.
 In short, they look more manicured than softscapes.

-BONUS TIP: Using mulch is a great way to spruce up any softscape.
+BONUS TIP: Mulching is a great way to spruce up any softscape.
 Read our blog on everything you need to know about mulch in 2020 for some great tips on mulching like a pro!

-As we’ve already mentioned, both types of landscape look and work best when they are used together.
-But answering the questions listed here will help you determine which is more of a priority.
+As we’ve already mentioned, hardscapes and softscapes should be used together, but answering the questions listed here will help you determine which type is more of a priority to you.

 Types of Materials Used in Hardscapes

-Much more could be said about different landscape styles, but in this article, we are focusing on hardscapes.
+We could say a lot about different landscape styles, but in this article, we are focusing on hardscapes.

 So, let’s explore some of the most common types of materials used in hardscapes.